A Cross Company Patent Analysis on Salesforce Acquisition

 Also, since the chances of Salesforce getting acquired have reduced to almost zero and it seems that they have bigger plans for their future (hinted by their recent acquisition of Tableau), there’s another company that is still open for acquisition – Twitter.

-Since overall value of Twitter will depend a lot on their patents too, we have tried to explore their portfolio in one of another analysis.
+Since the overall value of Twitter will depend a lot on their patents too, we have tried to explore their portfolio in one of another analysis.
 Whether Twitter gets acquired or not, this analysis could give you different perspectives about how their patent portfolio might affect their overall value.
 Click here to read the analysis.

 Salesforce Acquisition – Who would Benefit the most?

-At present, it is unclear as for which company – among the top contenders – this acquisition will make a strategic fit.
+At present, it is unclear as to which company – among the top contenders – this acquisition will make a strategic fit.
 It is also unclear which company among the possible bidders will actually move forward to acquire Salesforce, even if an acquisition were to happen.
 However, given the patent portfolio and technological overlaps, for some companies, it makes more sense than for others.
 The top ones in line being Oracle, IBM, SAP, Microsoft, HP Enterprise, and Google.

 While we see that the acquisition could give a boost to Microsoft, for Oracle the assimilation might be far easier.
 Google could still surprise us as it has been known to acquire companies not belonging to its palette.
 For IBM, the acquisition will be much out of its character.